justinkemp10/Workday-Scheduler/README.md

 ## The Task

-By modifying start code, create a simple calendar application that allows users to save events for each hour of the day.
+By modifying starter code, create a simple calendar application that allows users to save events for each hour of the day.

 ## Acceptance Criteria